 Muscles mean nothing if you don’t know how to pose!

-In bodybuilding, posing is the natural expression of what you love.
-The lifestyle that you worked so hard to live and the muscles you trained so hard to obtain.
+In bodybuilding, posing is the natural expression of what you love, contests like the Mr. Olympia would be nothing without posing.
+The lifestyle that you worked so hard to live and the muscle mass that you trained so hard to obtain should be shown.
 You have dieted down and trained hard to get here.
 But at the end of the day, at the end of the season, when you get up on stage your job isn’t to lift weights or eat the right foods.
 It is to show off your hard work and the results of all those hours you put in, the best way you possibly can.

 So to that end, it is a performance.
 It’s the moment you stand on a stage and try to impress people with your movement and muscle definition, and there is so much that goes into perfecting how you show everything off.
 You need to catch the light just right.
 Then you have bring attention to yourself when you get called up with the final six, you need to stand out.
-Don’t forget to be flexible. you might have what you think is the best posing routine but at the end of the day you have to adapt to how the audience and judges react.
+Don’t forget to be flexible, show off that your muscles are for more than just posing.
+You might have what you think is the best posing routine but at the end of the day you have to adapt to how the audience and judges react.

 “I find out which poses they really like.
 That’s why I don’t have a specific posing routine, because you never know what they like, and what they don’t.
 Sometimes you think a routine is good but the applause is going down.
 You have to be very flexible in these things.
 You have to listen.
 When you hit the most muscular and they start screaming, you know they like the more freaky poses, so you keep hitting it again and maybe hold it longer to get the cuts out more.
 You know then that they like the drama shots and you can forget the symmetrical stuff”